-The Selling Stockholders are entitled to certain rights with respect to the registration of the Common Stock and Warrant Shares issued in connection with the 2018 Convertible Debenture Offering (the "Registrable Securities").
+The Selling Stockholders are entitled to certain rights with respect to the registration of the Common Stock pursuant to the terms of a Letter Agreement by and among the Company and the Selling Stockholders, dated January 11, 2018 (the "Registrable Securities").

 We are obligated to file a registration statement, of which this Prospectus is a part, with respect to the Registrable Securities.
-Upon becoming effective, such registration statement shall remain effective at all times until the earlier of the date (i) all of the Registrable Securities have been sold pursuant to such registration statement or Rule 144, if available, or (ii) three years from the effective date of the registration statement.
-We must also take such action as is necessary to register and/or qualify the Registrable Securities under such other securities or blue sky laws of all applicable jurisdictions in the United States.
+Upon becoming effective, such registration statement shall remain effective at all times until the earlier of the date (i) all of the Registrable Securities have been sold pursuant to such registration statement or Rule 144, if available, or (ii) the date on which the Common Stock is listed on Nasdaq or another U.S. securities exchange.

 We will pay all reasonable expenses incurred in connection with the registrations described above.
-However, we will not be responsible for any broker or similar concessions or any legal fees or other costs of the Selling Stockholders.
+However, we will not be responsible for any underwriting discounts or commissions of the Selling Stockholders.